waynils/BikeApp/README.md

 An android app can show bike available for a city choosen.
 I use JCDecaux's Api : https://developer.jcdecaux.com/#/home

-This app is coded in MVVM, Clean archi with:
+This app was coded in MVVM, Clean archi with:
 -RX
 -Hilt for dependency injection
 -Lottie for animated icon